philhagen/timeshift/README.md

                     [-i {second,minute,hour,day}] [-y YEAR] [-r INFILE]
                     [-w OUTFILE]

-Shift the syslog date for all entries in an input data set by a specified interval of time.
+Shift the date for all entries in an input data set by a specified interval of time.
 Offset and interval options are required when using syslog mode.

 optional arguments:
   -h, --help            show this help message and exit